American Jobs Act: Democrats

-Many Democrats have balked at the bill, siding with the Republicans, especially those facing difficult re-elections in congressional districts where they are hesitant to support unpopular legislation.
-A majority of the Democrats support individual components of the bill, but are unwilling to commit to the bill in its entirety, despite the White House's disapproval of the weak showing of support.
-While some Democrats are opposed to the bill because it includes too many tax breaks, others oppose the extent of spending.
-This opposition from fellow Democrats has given Obama more responsibility to sell the plan first to the American public, as he has done on a very prominent, nationwide speaking tour.
+Many Democrats balked at the bill, siding with the Republicans, especially those facing difficult re-elections in congressional districts where they were hesitant to support unpopular legislation.
+A majority of the Democrats supported individual components of the bill, but were unwilling to commit to the bill in its entirety, despite the White House's disapproval of the weak showing of support.
+While some Democrats were opposed to the bill due to the inclusion of tax breaks, others opposed the extent of spending.